pypa/packaging.python.org/source/specifications/entry-points.rst

 example:

 - Distributions can specify ``console_scripts`` entry points, each referring to a function.
-When *pip* installs the distribution, it will create a command-line wrapper for each entry point.
+When *pip* (or another console_scripts aware installer) installs the distribution, it will create a command-line wrapper for each entry point.
 - Applications can use entry points to load plugins; e.g. Pygments (a syntax highlighting tool) can use additional lexers and styles from separately installed packages.
 For more about this, see